The most recent events are shown first. Readers may check links for more information.

 The workshop was hosted by Plant and Food Research and the New Zealand Poplar and Willow Research Trust.
 It included a full day of technical presentations on the theme of 'Erosion control: the role of poplars and willows in holding slopes' followed by two days of field visits illustrating the use of poplars and willows to control soil erosion in the pastoral hill country of the northeast coast of the North Island of New Zealand.
 Three members of the Poplar and Willow Council participated in the workshop.

-13th Biennial North American Agroforestry Conference (NAAC) including Poplar Council annual meeting
+2013 PCC Annual Meeting and 13th Biennial North American Agroforestry Conference (NAAC)

 The conference included a day and a half of invited and volunteer oral and poster presentations, as well as a full day of field visits on sites across Prince Edward Island.
 An optional pre-conference tour also showed agroforestry trials and activities in New Brunswick.
 The Poplar Council of Canada held its annual meeting in conjunction with the conference.

 This major international event of the International Poplar Commission (IPC), a statutory technical body of the Food and Agriculture Organization (FAO) of the United Nations was hosted by the Indian Council for Forestry Research and Education and the Forest Research Institute.
 It included 4 days of plenary and concurrent technical presentations and posters, as well as a 2-day pre-conference field tour and a 4-day post-conference field tour.
 The Session was attended by more than 200 participants from 22 countries, including 6 from Canada.